shaunweg/guide-for-web-camp-redesign/pages/monday-getting-started.md

 > Try new markdown tags from the Markdown Cheatsheet I provided earlier

+> What do you want your GitHub Page to be about?

+> Redesign it to be about something you are interested in.

 > Want to see the Markdown for this page?
 > - **Scroll Up** to the top of the page and
 > - **Click** *View the Project on GitHub*